Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Methodology

 The mean and the variance values of $Z_{max}$ and $Z_{min}$ are obtained in the same way.
+The LiDAR frames can be pre-processed through parallel computing and the point features are updated with simple rules.
+That's how we achieve high efficiency on GPU-enabled mobile devices.

-Our approach only pre-processes a single LiDAR frame in each step and the maintained point features are updated with simple rules.
-This achieves high memory and computational efficiency on mobile devices.
-Although combining multiple LiDAR frames suffers from sensory noise and odometry inaccuracy, the maintained point distributions will converge to stable states as the number of observations increases assuming that the odometry drifts in an acceptable range in a local mapping scenario.
+Although combining multiple LiDAR frames suffers from sensory noise and odometry inaccuracy, the maintained point distributions will converge to stable states as the number of observations increases, assuming that the odometry drifts are negligible in local mapping scenarios.
 This also improves the stability of neural map generation.
 One side effect is that the influence of new frames will gradually decrease as the number of points accumulates.
-Therefore, we append a final step of the update that decays the point count $C^{(i+1)}$ of a grid with a factor $\gamma$ and limits the number of points with $C_{max}$ if there are new points observed at that grid:
+Therefore, we append a final step of the update that decays the point count $C^{(i-1)}$ of a grid with a factor $\gamma$ and limits the number of points with $C_{max}$ if there are new points observed at that grid:

 where we set the maximum point count $C_{max}=100$ and $\gamma=0.90$ to encourage the updates using new data frames.